wcDogg/synology/README.md

-# Synology DS920+ with DSM 7
+# Synology DS920+ NAS with DSM 7

-A technical writer's notes on setting up a Synology NAS managed from Windows 11 - which can sometimes matter.
+A technical writer's notes on setting up a Synology NAS for secure access from anywhere.

 ## First Steps